 My favorite way to meal plan is to use “Family Favorite Meals” which I typed out into a “cheatsheet” of sorts.
-You can grab our meal planning cheatsheet pre-filled with dinner ideas or you can download our blank meal planning printables to fill in your own ideas (as shown in the pictures above and below).
+You can grab our meal planning cheatsheet pre-filled with dinner ideas.

 Either way, just make a promise to yourself that meal planning will be one of your resolutions for 2019.

-To get you started, here are a bunch of Meal Planning Resources on the blog:
+To get you started, here are a few favorite Meal Planning Resources: